lambdamikel/Busch-2090/README.md

     byte rowPins[ROWS] = {9, 10, 11, 12}; // rows

     //
-    // these are the digital input pins used for DIN instructions
+    // These are the digital input pins used for DIN instructions
-    //
+    // Uncomment this if you want non-inverted inputs (INPUT vs. INPUT_PULLUP):

+    #define INVERTED_INPUTS

     #define DIN_PIN_1 1
     #define DIN_PIN_2 2
     #define DIN_PIN_3 3